HomeHelpful Guides › How to Pay Less in Taxes

 The 2025 standard deduction is $15,000 for single filers and $30,000 for married couples.
 If your itemized deductions hover near those thresholds, you’re getting almost no benefit from them in a normal year.
 Bunching solves this.

-The idea: concentrate two years’ worth of charitable contributions, medical expenses, or state tax payments into a single year.
-In the “bunching” year, you itemize and exceed the standard deduction significantly.
+The idea: concentrate two years’.
+Worth of charitable contributions, medical expenses, or state tax payments into a single year.
+In the “bunching”.
+Year, you itemize and exceed the standard deduction significantly.
 In the off year, you take the standard deduction.
 Over a two-year cycle, you deduct more total dollars than if you spread expenses evenly.
 With OBBBA §70410 raising the SALT deduction cap to $40,000 for 2025-2029 (with a phase-down above $500,000 MAGI), more taxpayers can now claim meaningful state and local tax deductions — which makes the bunching math even more favorable.

 Donor-advised funds make bunching charitable giving painless.
 You contribute a large lump sum to the DAF (taking the full deduction in that year), then distribute grants to your chosen charities over the following months or years.
 You get the tax benefit up front without changing your giving pattern.